Online shopping is convenient, but things can often go wrong. Make sure you know your consumer rights.

 Your rights online

-So, let me put your mind at rest.
-When it comes to shopping online this Christmas, you have all the same rights as high street shoppers.
-In fact, you get some extra protection too under the Consumer Protection (Distance Selling) Regulations 2000.
+When it comes to shopping online, you have all the same rights as high street shoppers.

 After making most online purchases, you'll be entitled to a cooling-off period.
-With products, the period begins as soon as you make your order, and ends seven working days after you have received the goods.
-But if you buy a service online (rather than a product), the seven days starts from the date you order the items.
+With products, the period begins as soon as you make your order, and ends 14 days after you have received the goods.
+But if you buy a service online (rather than a product), the 14 days starts from the date you order it.

-And when I say 'cooling off period' I mean: you'll be entitled to a refund for any reason in this seven day window.
-So, if I decide that even though the seams of the dress I buy online are absolutely fine, but I'm not too keen on the colour, I can return it and get my money back, no questions asked.
+And when we say 'cooling off period' we mean: you'll be entitled to a refund for any reason in this window.
+So, if you decide that even though the seams of the dress you buy online are absolutely fine, but you're not too keen on the colour, you can return it and get your money back, no questions asked.

 However, the cooling-off period doesn't apply to all online purchases.
 Take a look at the exclusions: